telerik/blazor-docs/components/treeview/selection/overview.md

 You get or set the selected items through the `SelectedItems` parameter.
 It is an `IEnumerable<object>` collection that you need to cast to the correct model type.
 This is required because you can [bind the treeview]({%slug components/treeview/data-binding/overview%}) to different model types at each level.
 The selection allows two-way binding (`@bind-SelectedItems`) and one-way binding + [`SelectedItemsChanged`]({%slug treeview-events%}#selecteditemschanged) event.

->caption Enable node selection and preselect an item.
+>caption Enable node selection and preselect an item

 ````CSHTML
 @* Observe how the node selection works and preselect the second node. *@